 Spiritual intimacy.
-In our survey of more than 700 couples, women ranked it as their #3 Love Need.
+In our survey of more than 700 couples for our book The 5 Love Needs of Men and Women, women ranked it as their #3 Love Need.
 If I (Barb) asked you right now if you’re meeting your wife’s need for spiritual intimacy, what would you say?
 Maybe you’d say you’re trying, but you’re not quite sure where to begin - or how to keep meeting it.

 If you want to meet your wife’s love need for spiritual intimacy, then you must view your marriage as a cord with three strands: God, husband, and wife.
 God is the central strand around which the other two are woven.
 And since God must be inextricably woven throughout the marriage relationship, it is not surprising that the need for spiritual intimacy factored high on our needs survey for both men and women.

 Spiritual intimacy may take several forms, but from a wife’s perspective it involves her husband’s own spiritual growth, their shared spiritual growth as husband and wife, her communication with her husband about spiritual matters, and her husband’s spiritual leadership in the home.

 Your wife longs to experience the fulfillment that comes from knowing you love God and are willing to serve him by being an effective husband and father.
 So as you strengthen your relationship with God and take on your God-given role in the home, you will help her strengthen her relationship with God and with you.